-13-817.2 Report Restrictive Markings
+13-817.2 Report Restrictive Markings \\\

 - a.
 The auditor with the appropriate authority must issue DCAA's Uniform Guidance audit reports in Portable Document Format (PDF) with digitally secured signatures to protect the integrity of the audit report. - b.
-The Uniform Guidance report will include the "CUI" markings to comply with applicable law, regulations, and Government-wide policies for Controlled Unclassified Information .
-The "restrictions" language defines the "CUI" marking as a document designation, not a classification, and authorizes the auditee to release the audit report to the public at its direction. - c.
+The Uniform Guidance report will include the For Official Use Only (FOUO) markings to comply with DoD FOIA regulations.
+The "restrictions" language defines the FOUO marking as a document designation, not a classification, and authorizes the auditee to release the audit report to the public at its direction. - c.
 Audit report restrictions include language that the audit report is a restricted-use report, and should not be used by anyone other than the intended parties specified in the audit report.
 The Audit Report Distribution and Restrictions page includes language to comply with Statement on Auditing Standards AU-C 905, Alert That Restricts the Use of the Auditor's Written Communication.
 A restricted-use report is one that is intended only for specified parties.

-13-817.3 Report Distribution
+13-817.3 Report Distribution \\\